ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 - For developers new to Rust please visit the free online book [The Rust Programming Language](https://doc.rust-lang.org/book/)

-If you are familiar with our Golang SDK and example Vm's you will find the Rust SDK attempts to maintain some of these patterns and namespaces to reduce the overhead of learning.
-If you are completely new to creating a custom Vm on Avalanche please review [Introduction to VMs](./introduction-to-vm.md).
+If you are familiar with our Golang SDK and example VM's you will find the Rust SDK attempts to maintain some of these patterns and namespaces to reduce the overhead of learning.
+If you are completely new to creating a custom VM on Avalanche please review [Introduction to VMs](./introduction-to-vm.md).

 ## TimestampVM Implementation